Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Tactical is a special word these days.
 It should mean “of tactics,” but we’ve seen it evolve and grow quite a bit in the gun and gear community.

-Tactical has grown into a catch-all phrase that describes modern firearms and gear oriented at police, military, and self-defense use.
+Tactical has grown into a catch-all phrase for modern firearms and gear aimed at police, military, and self-defense use.

 Today we are going to be about the best tactical pistols, which will undoubtedly lead someone to ask…what makes a pistol tactical?

-So, we’ll lay out what a tactical pistol is and run through some models we recommend if you’re interested in all the bells and whistles.
+Keep reading as we explain what a tactical pistol is and discuss some models we recommend if you’re interested in all the bells and whistles.

 Table of Contents